sbseltzer/kioku-srs/BUILDING.md

 This project uses CMake.
 This is for portability reasons.
 You will need it in order to build.

+For the time being, the dependencies such as `libgit2` and `libssh2` are built as static libraries.
+This is because...
+1. It's easier.
+2. They are uncommon on most systems (even Linux), so the costs of *not* making them dynamic libraries is virtually non-existent.
+3. This is the most feasible solution for OSX, and consistency is a good thing.

+Kioku itself, however, is built as a shared library.
+This is because Kioku has a number of unit tests that all link to it, so building those with static linkage would take more build time and disk space.

 Start by cloning.
 This should work on Unix-like systems and Git Bash for Windows.
 All required dependencies are submodules, and will be included when you clone unless you forget the `--recursive` flag.
 ```bash
 git clone --recursive https://github.com/seltzy/kioku-srs.git